geogardenclub/geogardenclub.github.io/docs/user-guide/beds.md

 <img width="300" src="/img/user-guide/garden-details-alderwood.png"/>

 :::tip I don't see the bed!
 Note that, by default, the timeline view only displays Beds that have a Planting in the current time interval.
-To see all Beds including those that don't have a Planting in the current time interval, click the visibility icon (the "eye") in the navbar.
+To see all Beds including those that don't have a Planting in the current time interval, tap the visibility icon (the "eye") in the navbar.
 :::

-Click on a bed chip to go to the Update Bed screen for that Bed:
+Tap on a bed chip to go to the Update Bed screen for that Bed:

 <img width="300" src="/img/user-guide/update-bed.png"/>

 To update the name of the Bed, just type in the new name and press "Submit".

-To delete the Bed, click on the Trash icon in the nav bar.
+To delete the Bed, tap on the Trash icon in the nav bar.
 Note that Beds can only be deleted if they do not contain any Plantings, so you must be sure to delete all the associated Plantings first.